 Generally, business administrators work in an office.
 They may interact with different departments or oversee one main department.
-Most business administrators work full time during normal business hours (9 a.m. to 5 p.m.).
-One of the main components of a business administrator’s day is spending time communicating with both staff and executives.
+Most business administrators work full-time during regular business hours (9 a.m. to 5 p.m.).
+One of the main components of a business administrator’s day is communicating with staff and executives.

-Many administrators work in industries such as healthcare, state and local government, finance, insurance and education.
-According to the Bureau of Labor Statistics (BLS), 14 percent of all administrators work in education, 13 percent work in healthcare and social assistance, and 11 percent work for local and state government.
+Many administrators work in healthcare, state and local government, finance, insurance, and education.
+According to the Bureau of Labor Statistics (BLS), 14 percent of all administrators work in education, 13 percent work in healthcare and social assistance, and 11 percent work for local and state governments.

 The Daily Tasks of a Business Administrator

 Managers act as a liaison between the top tier of an organization and the rest of the staff.
-Managers must be able to translate the goals of the executives into a productive strategy and achievable work goal for different departments or teams.
+Managers must be able to translate the executives’ goals into a productive strategy and achievable work goal for different departments or teams.
 Setting schedules and timelines for meeting goals and executing strategies are part of a business administrator’s general tasks.

 A business administrator employs the following skills:

 - innovation and creativity

 When considering whether you would be a good business administrator, ask yourself if you can use all of these skills regularly.

 The BLS projects 8 percent growth for this occupation by 2024, about as fast as the average for all occupations.
 However, there will be greater competition for a limited number of high-level management positions.
 Because the healthcare industry is experiencing growth, more administrators are needed.